-As part of the Irvine Settlement Agreement, the OCFA agreed to establish a 115 Trust and to make annual deposits of \$2 million, dedicated solely for future application to OCFA's pension liability.
+As part of the Irvine Settlement Agreement, OCFA agreed to establish a 115 Trust and to make annual deposits of \$2 million, dedicated solely for future application to OCFA's pension liability.
 On May 23, 2019, the OCFA Board approved establishing the 115 Trust with the Public Agency Retirement Services (PARS), and the initial deposit of \$2 million was made on July 1, 2019.
-OCFA will continue to make annual deposits of \$2 million in July of each year; however, if the

-OCFA has not funded 85% of its pension liability as determined by OCERS by June 30, 2020, then the required 115 Trust payment will be reduced to \$1,500,000 per fiscal year until OCFA achieves the targeted 85% funding level.
-The \$500,000 reduction will instead be contributed to OCERS as an additional employer pension contribution.
+OCFA is to continue to make annual deposits of \$2 million in July of each year.
+However, if OCFA has not funded 85% of its pension liability as determined by OCERS by June 30, 2020, then the required 115 Trust payment will be reduced to \$1,500,000 per fiscal year until OCFA achieves the targeted 85% funding level and the \$500,000 reduction will instead be contributed to OCERS as an additional employer pension contribution.
+Since OCFA's pension plan is currently 80% funded, this year the \$500,000 will be sent to OCERS as an additional source of funds to reduce the pension liability.

-A hypothetical allocation of OCFA's pension liability by member city can be found in Attachment 3 and the allocation of the PARS trust assets by member city can be found in Attachment 4.
+A hypothetical allocation of OCFA's pension liability by member city can be found in Attachment 3, and the allocation of the PARS 115 trust assets by member city can be found in Attachment 4.